 Trademark.
 The PRC Trademark Law and its implementation rules protect registered trademarks.
-The PRC Trademark Office of State

-Administration of Industry and Commerce is responsible for the registration and administration of trademarks throughout the PRC.
+The PRC Trademark Office of National Intellectual Property Administration is responsible for the registration and administration of trademarks throughout the PRC.
 The Trademark Law has adopted a "first-to-file" principle with respect to trademark registration.
-As of December 31, 2017, we owned 250 registered trademarks in different applicable trademark categories and were in the process of applying to register 129 trademarks in China.
+As of December 31, 2018, we owned 250 registered trademarks in different applicable trademark categories and were in the process of applying to register 98 trademarks in China.